panprostate/CGP_WGS_hg38/docs/sanger_pipeline.md

 | [cgpcavemanwrapper](https://quay.io/repository/wtsicgp/cgpcavemanwrapper) | caveman.pl |
 | [cgppindel](https://quay.io/repository/wtsicgp/cgppindel) | pindel.pl |

 However, all of the tools are contained together in a single container '[dockstore-cgpwgs](https://github.com/cancerit/dockstore-cgpwgs)'.
 All of the tools can be run at once on a tumor normal pair using this image.
-This is controlled by the script [analysisWGS.sh]('https://github.com/cancerit/dockstore-cgpwgs/blob/develop/scripts/analysisWGS.sh') (which is called using the entrypoint 'ds-cgpwgs.pl').
+This is controlled by the script [analysisWGS.sh]('https://github.com/cancerit/dockstore-cgpwgs/blob/develop/scripts/analysisWGS.sh') (which is called using the entry point 'ds-cgpwgs.pl').

 ## Reference data